dependabot/dependabot-core/lib/dependabot/update_checkers/README.md

 Writing update checkers generally gets tricky when resolvability has to be taken into account.
-It is almost always easiest to do so in the language your update checker relates to, so you may wish to use a language helper to do so.
+It is almost always easiest to do so in the language your update checker relates to, so you may wish to shell out to that language.
+See `UpdateCheckers::Php::Composer` for an example of how to do so.